 - half of an avocado, diced

-- While the beans are cooking, place the rice and water in a medium saucepan and bring to a boil.
+- Make the rice.
+While the beans are cooking, place the rice and water in a medium saucepan and bring to a boil.
 Reduce heat, cover and simmer for 25-30 minutes until rice is tender and water is absorbed.
 Remove from heat.
 Add lime juice, lime zest, cilantro and rice wine.
 Mix well, set aside and keep warm.

 Cooking time for this recipe assumes you’ve made the Spicy Mexican Chicken ahead of time.
 If you are making it at the same time, I’d add about 10 minutes to your total time to allow the chicken to cool before you shred it.